blouyakis/gardenbook/README.md

 ## Features

 - Account registration with automatic region detection (ZIP -> USDA zone + frost dates)
+- Password confirmation on registration and password changes to catch typos before they lock you out
 - Gardens organized by type: vegetables, fruits, herbs, flowers
 - View a garden's plants: expand any garden on the Gardens page to see and remove its plantings
 - MyGarden weekly calendar with garden type toggle
 - Explore page: search every plant plantable in your region for any week, past or future
+- Plant catalog of 80+ vegetables, herbs, fruits, and flowers, organized into sections by type
+- All-plants view: browse the full catalog or filter to what's plantable in a selected week
+- Planting window indicators: green borders mark plants in their ideal window, gold marks the flexible edge, with an on-page legend
 - Plant detail view with region-specific planting windows
+- Plant details open from anywhere a plant appears: Explore, a garden's plant list, or the calendar
+- Add a plant to a specific garden directly from its detail view with a context-aware garden picker
+- Full keyboard and screen reader support: WCAG AA headings, labels, and alerts, verified by a 100% Lighthouse accessibility score
 - Generate a formatted PDF garden calendar (full garden or single garden type)

 ---